Without involvement, there is no commitment. Mark it down, asterisk it, circle it, underline it. No involvement, no commitment.

 - Investing in the decommissioning of obsolete solutions to free resources for innovation

-- Investing across all solutions to realize a common set of business requirements, such as compliance or serving a new or adjacent market
+- Investing across all solutions to realize a standard set of business requirements, such as compliance or serving a new or adjacent market

 - Reducing investments across all solutions during an economic downturn

-These patterns are not exhaustive, and the needs of a specific portfolio will determine how they manage solutions investments.
+These patterns are not exhaustive, and a specific portfolio’s needs will determine how they manage solutions investments.

 - Finalizing the portfolio budget

-- Verifying that the investments are aligned with the Lean budget guardrails
+- Verifying that the investments align with the Lean budget guardrails

 - Engaging with HR, finance, legal, operations, and any other affected groups

-Value streams typically prepare for these changes during the current PI and implement them at the start of the next PI.
+Value streams typically prepare for these changes during the current PI and implement them at the start of the following PI.

-Once budgets are allocated to value streams, the value streams adjust their work dynamically to address current facts, local context, and emerging business results.
-Some examples might include:
+After LPM finalizes budgets based on the analysis, the value streams adjust their work dynamically to address current facts, local context, and emerging business results.
+Some examples may include the following:

-- If the epic hypothesis is confirmed, the value stream will continue working on the epic, using the budget that has been allocated to the value stream.
+- If the epic hypothesis is proven, the value stream will continue to work on the epic, using the allocated budget.

-This dynamic structure is the essence of the Lean budgeting approach and provides a far more agile way to address budget changes and have the teams work on what really matters at that time.
+This dynamic structure is the essence of Lean budgeting and provides a far more Agile way to address budget changes and have the teams work on what matters at that time.

 Learn More Covey, Stephen R. The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change.
 Simon & Schuster, 2013.